Cheffin' it Up

 From design to implementation

 All three of these systems are built around Unity’s Scriptable Objects system.
-Scriptable objects are useful in reducing a projects memory usage by avoiding the need to create many copies of the same values as it allows for singular copy in memory that is used as a reference for the stored values.
+Scriptable objects are useful in reducing a projects memory usage, by avoiding the need to create many copies of the same values, it allows for a singular copy in the memory that is used as a reference for the stored values.

-Due to the nature of creating a ‘horde-style’ game with constant item instantiations, performance was a key factor to consider and wanting to use my project development as a means to better understand the unity engine all roads pointed to the use of Scriptable Objects.
+Due to the nature of creating a ‘horde-style’ game with constant item instantiations, performance was a key factor to consider and I wanted to use my project development as a means to better understand the unity engine with all roads pointing to the use of Scriptable Objects.

 The crafting system itself uses the objects ‘name’ variable to run a string search against an established cooking recipe list.
 These recipes are written as such, “WheatMeatCheese” with each being changed to match the given recipe.
-This system could be improved by allowing flexibility in the crafting process, rather than having to place items into specific slots, this is something I hope to rectify in the future, the method used was picked as it matched with the already established systems along side the use of scriptable objects.
+This system could be improved by allowing flexibility in the crafting process, rather than having to place items into specific slots, which is something I hope to rectify in the future.
+The method used was picked as it matched with the already established systems along side the use of scriptable objects.

-The inventory system allowed me to interact with Unity’s interface systems.
-Namely the IDragHandler & IBegin(/End)DragHandler interfaces.
-Interfaces define functionality within a Unity Project, the three I mentioned are pre-built interfaces that define drag & drop functionality, this isn't a simple copy and paste job however, these interfaces simple provide tools to simplfy the creation of systems and using these tools I created a dynamic inventory to crafting item swap.
+The inventory system allowed me to interact with Unity’s interface systems; IDragHandler & IBegin(/End)DragHandler.
+These interfaces define functionality within a Unity Project, with the three I mentioned being pre-built interfaces that define drag & drop functionality.
+This isn't a simple copy and paste job however, these interfaces just provide tools to simplfy the creation of systems, and in using these tools I included features such as a dynamic inventory in which players can swap items.

 Code - Inventory